Tanh1603/auction-hub/POSTMAN_API_TESTING_GUIDE.md

 - If 7-day deadline expires:
   - Winner's deposit is forfeited
   - Property offered to 2nd highest bidder
-  - If no 2nd bidder: Auction marked as "no_bid"
+  - If no 2nd bidder: Auction marked as "failed"

 ### 17. Evaluate Auction Status (Admin Auctioneer Only)